SpiritualForest/servicemanual/README.md

 /api/tasks/taskId - GET, PUT, DELETE.
 Retrieve, update, or delete the task with the given taskId. taskId is an integer.
 The body for the PUT request is the same as in the /api/tasks/create POST request.
 View the definition for 'MaintenanceTask' in api.yml.
 /api/tasks/all - DELETE.
 Special endpoint to delete all tasks from the database.

+#### Note on query parameters and request mapping:
+Requests are mapped according to the best matching path and parameter combination.
+If a request has one good parameter (such as deviceId), and several parameters that don't exist,
+then the function that handles only requests with the deviceId parameter present will be called.

+If none of the parameters match anything, or if the framework can't convert a validly name parameter's data into the entity's required data type,
+HTTP 400 "bad request" is returned.

 MaintenanceTask object example:
 ```
 {